HomeDev GuideAPI Reference

 Note

 The change is reflected in the GraphQL schema schema with the SearchableStringFilterInput type for fields where this option is enabled.
-This adds the support for the contains operator.
+This adds support for the contains operator.

 Search content for searchable fields with _fulltext

-The GraphQL querying service generates a special _fulltext field for each content type.
-This matches the searchable fields on content.
-The separate values of the searchable fields are preserved, without any overlap between values.
+The separate values of the searchable fields are preserved without any overlap between values.

 Get searchable field values in content types

-The GraphQL querying service lets you get searchable field values (includes its nested field values) in one field _fulltext with array string type on only the top level directly under items.
+The GraphQL querying service lets you get searchable field values (including its nested field values) in one field _fulltext with array string type on only the top level directly under items.
 All content types are supported.

 {